m-kru/vhdl-regs/README.md

 Usually, their main purpose is one of following:
 - delaying data,
 - serializing/deserializing data,
-- passing data from the domain with primary data width N to the domain with primary data with M (`N /= M`).
+- passing data from the domain with primary data width N to the domain with primary data with M (`N /= M`),
+- generating arbitrary periodic waveforms.

 ## Naming conventions